David Dunbar Buick: Career

 Buick quit school and worked for a company which made plumbing goods.
 When the company ran into trouble in 1882, he and a partner purchased it.
-At this time, Buick began to show his promise as an inventor, producing many innovations including a lawn sprinkler and a method for permanently coating cast iron with vitreous enamel which allowed the production of "white" baths at lower cost.
-(Although cast iron baths are uncommon nowadays, the method is still in use for enameling them.)
+At this time, Buick began to show his promise as an inventor, producing many innovations including a lawn sprinkler and a method for permanently coating cast iron with vitreous enamel which allowed the production of "white" bathtubs at lower cost; this method is still in use for enameling cast iron baths, though the market for such tubs has declined.
 With the combination of Buick's innovation and his partner's sound business management, the company became quite successful.

 Buick Motor Company

 During the 1890s, Buick developed an interest in internal combustion engines and began experimenting with them.
 He was spending little time on the plumbing business, and his business partner became impatient with him.
-The partnership was dissolved and the company was sold.
+The partnership was dissolved, and the company was sold.

 Buick now had the time and capital to work on engines full-time, and he set up a new company, the Buick Auto-Vim and Power Company, in 1899 to do so.
 The stated aim of the company was to market engines for agricultural use.
 Buick soon turned to the development of a complete car, rather than just an engine.
 He also concentrated on research and development at the expense of manufacturing and sales.
-The result was that he consumed his capital by early-1902 without having generated any significant return, only a single car.
+The result was that he consumed his capital by early 1902 without having generated any significant return, only a single car.

-In early-1902, he established the Buick Manufacturing Company, with the objectives of marketing engines to other car companies, and manufacturing and selling its own cars.
+In early 1902, he established the Buick Manufacturing Company, with the objectives of marketing engines to other car companies, and manufacturing and selling its own cars.
 Manufacturing and development problems ensued, and, at the end of 1902, Buick was out of money with only one car to show for his work.
 The concentration on development had produced the revolutionary "Valve-in-Head" overhead valve engine.
 This method of engine construction produces a much more powerful engine than the rival side valve engine design used by all other manufacturers at the time.
 Overhead valve engines are used by most car manufacturers today, but now only General Motors (GM) and Chrysler produce the "push-rod" variant with any regularity.
-Since overhead cam engines are design variants of OHV engines, it is fair to classify virtually all modern engines as derivatives of Buick's invention.
+Since overhead cam engines are design variants of overhead valve engines, all modern engines are derivatives of Buick's invention.